Rower - Para-Rowing Squad

 Rio 2016 Paralympiad: 2013 – 2016

-Tom raced well throughout the 2015 season.
-He won a bronze medal in the ASM1x at the second World Cup in Varese, and ended on a positive note with a silver medal at the World Championships in Aiguebelette.
+Tom also enjoyed a good 2015 season, which saw him win a bronze medal at the World Cup in Varese and silver at the World Championships in Aiguebelette.

 London 2012 Paralympiad: 2009 – 2012

-He made his first appearance in the sport when he won his category at the 2006 Indoor Rowing Championships using the FES (functional electrical stimulation) rowing machine with integrated legs and arms.
+He made his first competitive appearance at the 2006 Indoor Rowing Championships, winning his category using the FES rowing machine with integrated legs and arms.
 Following this he became involved in para-rowing through the mentoring of Simon Goodey at the London Regatta Centre.

 Tom is Lottery funded through UK Sport.